 A recent successful Capital Campaign enabled needed repairs and the addition of new heating, air conditioning, painting, carpets, and pews.
 The church and parish hall are handicap accessible.

-In recent years, parts of Immaculate Conception Parish in Winchester and St. Joseph's Parish in Woburn have been combined with the St. Mary's Parish Family.
+In recent years, parts of Immaculate Conception Parish (formerly at 12 Sheridan Circle in Winchester) and St. Joseph's Parish (formerly at 100 Washington Street in Woburn) have been combined with the St. Mary's Parish Family.